pipelinewizard/nyc_taxicab_pipeline/Documentation/Wizard Logs/Wizard_Log_8_7_24.md

 •	Object Storage for Raw Data
 Blockers Encountered:
 •	Attempted to create weekly aggregation tables and was unsuccessful.
 I am attempting to JOIN the “week” column into the nyctaxicab_weekly_summary table from the dim_date table using the date_id columns from both tables.
 The “week” column shows only null values, which doesn’t make any sense, since there are matching date_id columns in both of the columns.

 Summary of Progress Made:
-•	Attempted to create a weekly aggregation table using the JOIN function and was unsuccessful.
-Will be attempting to complete this task tomorrow morning.
+Attempted to create a weekly aggregation table using the JOIN function but was unsuccessful.
+Will continue working on this task tomorrow morning.
+Next steps include investigating the JOIN SQL query for the nyctaxicab_weekly_summary table and creating weekly summaries by vendor and payment type.
-•	Next Steps:
-•	Continue investigating the JOIN SQL query for the nyctaxicab_weekly_summary table
-•	Create weekly summaries by vendor and by payment_type
 ________________________________________
 General Notes:
 •	Parameters vs. Arguments